Should auto-archiving be the new normal?

 Wrote this one day, and got an email from Slack the next, in relation to a free workspace I'm a part of.
 It linked me to this policy change covering their plans to automatically delete data after one year (archived snapshot).

-It doesn't read like there are any direct environmental motivations behind the change, but it is still a pretty good example of environmental and economic considerations aligning pretty nicely.
+It doesn't read like there are any direct environmental motivations behind the change, but it is still a pretty good example of environmental and economic considerations aligning.
 The cost of keeping all that data alive, and the amount of data that was left rotting through lack of conversions to paid plans, must have been pretty real.